 Should You Trade Monero?

-As with any commodity, there are factors for and against trading it.
-The following reasons also determine whether traders opt for a long or short position with Monero.
+The following reasons may determine whether traders opt for a long or short position with Monero.

 - Leader of the Privacy coin Pack